-In India, banks use the IFSC code - short for Indian Financial System Code - to identify themselves in various electronic transactions.
-An IFSC code is an 11-character alphanumeric code that uniquely identifies a bank branch participating in the two main Electronic Payment Systems in India: the Real Time Gross Settlement (RTGS) and the National Electronic Funds Transfer (NEFT) systems.
-Transactions through RTGS are settled on a "real-time" and "gross" basis.
-This means that the settlement of funds transfer instructions takes place as soon as they are processed.
-NEFT transactions are settled in hourly batches.
+Banks in India utilize a unique 11-character alphanumeric code known as the IFSC code, or Indian Financial System Code, for electronic transactions.
+This code is used to identify a specific bank branch participating in the two primary Electronic Payment Systems in India: the Real Time Gross Settlement (RTGS) and the National Electronic Funds Transfer (NEFT) systems.
+Transactions conducted through RTGS are settled in real-time and on a gross basis, meaning funds transfer instructions are processed immediately.
+NEFT transactions, on the other hand, are settled at hourly intervals.

-The first four characters of an IFSC code identify the bank name, while the last six characters identify the bank's branch.
-The fifth character is always zero (0) for all current IFSC codes.
-A semi-colon (;) after an IFSC signifies that it is used for NEFT transactions only, while a forward slash (/) after an IFSC Code denotes that it is to be used for RTGS transactions only.
+The first four characters of an IFSC code identify the bank's name, while the final six characters represent the bank's branch.
+Current IFSC codes always have a fifth character of zero (0).
+To indicate whether an IFSC code is to be used for NEFT or RTGS transactions, a semi-colon (;) is used for NEFT transactions only, while a forward slash (/) denotes that it is exclusively for RTGS transactions.

 Bank to IFSC Code- What is an IFSC Code?

 When transferring funds from one account to another through NEFT or RTGS, an 11-character code known as the IFSC code is used to identify the bank and branch where the account is held.
 The first four characters indicate the bank, while the last six characters indicate the branch.
 The 5th character is always 0 (zero) and reserved for future use.
 The Reserve Bank of India (RBI) issues these codes to all Indian banks weekly, and the list of codes is updated on the RBI website whenever new regulations are implemented or old ones are modified.

 Bank to IFSC Code- How to Find an IFSC Code?